kkaarel/streamlit-webapp-azure-ad/README.md

 `secrets.key:` Storage account key.

 `secrets.AZURE_CREDENTIALS:` Azure credentials, json format for logging in to Azure.

+This is for creating the AZURE_CREDENTIALS json file that will be stored in github secrets

 ```
 az ad sp create-for-rbac --name <nameOftheServiceprincipal> \